Georgegriff/griffadev/src/posts/building-dynamic-static-sites/building-dynamic-static-sites.md

 - Provide a great baseline experience with No JavaScript whatsoever.
 - Limit the number of calls to external services to keep the page load fast.

 In this post I'll describe my approach to getting embedded YouTube playlist content into the website, at build time, reducing the number calls to YouTube client side to only the embedded video and thumbnails, no calls out to the YouTube Data API.
-In addition to this i'll show you how you can keep the site up to date with easy to configure cron jobs (scheduled builds).
+In addition to this, i'll show you how you can keep the site up to date with easy to configure cron jobs (scheduled builds).

-The feature that I built which I will explain is an embedded YouTube playlist component which fetches all the data and stats for the YouTube at build time and renders them directly into the HTML.
+The feature that I built, that I will explain, is an embedded YouTube playlist component which fetches all the data and stats for YouTube playlists at build time and renders their video metadata/thumbnails directly into the HTML.
 You can check out the feature live over at [https://www.cgguitar.co.uk/videos/#guitar-lessons](https://www.cgguitar.co.uk/videos/#guitar-lessons).

 ![Embedded YouTube Playlists in the CG Guitar website](/images/cg-guitar-videos.png "The YouTube Playlists feature I built with this technique.")